autograms/autograms/docs/tutorials/fractions.md

         action = 'chat',
         name = 'answer_wrong',
         transitions = ['answer_correct', 'answer_wrong', 'answer_prob_question', 'try_again', 'give_answer'],
-        instruction = 'explain to the user why the answer is wrong without giving away the correct answer.
-Ask user if they would like to try again or would like to see the answer.', transition_question = 'The correct answer to the question is $answer.Which of the following is true?', transition_choices = ['The user gave a correct answer', 'The user gave an incorrect answer', "The user asked a question and didn't give an answer", "The user said they'd like to try again but didn't give an answer yet", 'The user said they want to see the answer'], user_instruction_transitions = ['give the correct answer', 'give another wrong answer', 'ask a question', "say you'd like to try again", "say you'd like to see the answer"], )
+        instruction = ('explain to the user why the answer is wrong without giving away the correct answer.'
+        'Ask user if they would like to try again or would like to see the answer.'), transition_question = 'The correct answer to the question is $answer.
+Which of the following is true?', transition_choices = ['The user gave a correct answer', 'The user gave an incorrect answer',\
+        "The user asked a question and didn't give an answer",\
+        "The user said they'd like to try again but didn't give an answer yet",\
+        'The user said they want to see the answer'], user_instruction_transitions = ['give the correct answer', 'give another wrong answer', 'ask a question',\
+        "say you'd like to try again", "say you'd like to see the answer"], )
 ```